pytask-dev/pytask/docs/source/plugin_list.rst

    :pypi:`pytask-environment`  Detect changes in your pytask environment and abort a project build.
 Feb 10, 2023    4 - Beta   pytask (>=0.2)
    :pypi:`pytask-julia`        A Pytask plugin for Julia                                             Oct 07, 2023    4 - Beta   pytask >=0.4.0
    :pypi:`pytask-latex`        Compile LaTeX documents with pytask.
 Nov 30, 2023    4 - Beta   pytask >=0.4.0
-   :pypi:`pytask-list`         A awesome To-do List made with python in your terminal                Mar 24, 2024    N/A        N/A
    :pypi:`pytask-parallel`     Parallelize the execution of tasks with pytask.
 Jan 12, 2024    4 - Beta   pytask >=0.4.5
    :pypi:`pytask-r`            Run R scripts with pytask.
 Oct 07, 2023    4 - Beta   pytask >=0.4.0
    :pypi:`pytask-stata`        Execute do-files with Stata and pytask.
 Jan 23, 2023    4 - Beta   pytask (>=0.3)